 Having a uniformed attendant 'pump gas' for you isn't a throwback to the 1950s and a gentler, more civilised age of motoring – it's available now.

 In 2012, Shell reintroduced petrol pump attendants at selected stations.
-Currently they're available at 180 stations and you can find out their locations via the Shell website.
+Currently they're available at 180 stations.

 The attendants can refuel your car and offer free assistance with basic car care, such as checks on tyre pressure and tread, and oil and screen wash levels.

 9. It's not absolutely necessary to queue for a pump on the same side as your fuel cap